TotalTaxAmount/multiconnect/README.md

 ---

-## This project is in its infancy and does not function yet
+## This project is still in Development and does not fully work

 Sync Android and Linux (maybe Windows?) devices